 Assurances of Voluntary Compliance

 A tobacco-related Assurance of Voluntary Compliance (AVC) is a legally binding and enforceable agreement between a company (a tobacco retailer) and one or more states (under each state attorneys general) in which the retailer agrees to adhere to certain standards and practices to reflect their commitment to the responsible marketing of tobacco products.
 Common examples of these standards and practices include limiting the type and location of tobacco advertising permitted, prohibiting the sale of look-a-like products, and prohibiting self-service tobacco displays.
 These provisions are designed to prevent the sale of tobacco to minors and to reduce the appeal of tobacco products and tobacco product advertising that are targeted to youth.
+The current tobacco-related AVCs were negotiated as a way to resolve investigations into the companies for alleged violations of consumer protection laws (e.g. too many repeated sales to underage youth).

 Point-of-sale policy strategies can combat tobacco industry targeting.
 Unfortunately, the tobacco industry works hard—and spends lots of money—to thwart efforts to pass those policies.
 In addition, many jurisdictions are preempted from passing policies stronger than their state’s; and the tobacco industry likes it that way.
 That’s where AVCs come in.